-Subject Action Steps any other activity that is likely to produce airborne asbestos fibres any other activity determined by the Authority Specific measures to control risk An employer must ensure that any risk associated with an asbestos-related activity is eliminated so far as is reasonably practicable.
-If it is not reasonably practicable to eliminate a risk associated with an asbestos-related activity, an employer must ensure that the risk is reduced so far as is reasonably practicable by- isolation; or using engineering controls; or combination of both If an employer must, so far as is reasonably practicable, use administrative controls to reduce the risk.
-If an employer has complied with (1), (2) and (3) so far as is reasonably practicable and a risk associated with an asbestos-related activity remains, the employer must, so far as is reasonably practicable, use administrative controls to reduce the risk.
-If an employer has complied with (1), (2) and (3) so far as is reasonably practicable and a risk associated with an asbestos-related activity remains, the employer must reduce the risk.
+Subject Action Steps Responsible any other activity that is likely to produce airborne asbestos fibres any other activity determined by the Authority Specific measures to control risk An employer must ensure that any risk associated with an asbestos-related activity is eliminated so far as is reasonably practicable.
+If it is not reasonably practicable to eliminate a risk associated with an asbestos-related activity, an employer must ensure that the risk is reduced so far as is reasonably practicable by- isolation; or using engineering controls; or combination of both If an employer has complied with the (1) and (2) so far as is reasonably practicable and a risk associated with an asbestos-related activity remains, the employer must, so far as is reasonably practicable, use administrative controls to reduce the risk.
+If an employer has complied with (1), (2) and (3) so far as is reasonably practicable and a risk associated with an asbestos-related activity remains, the employer must controls to reduce the risk.
 Project Manager Specific measures to control risk, continued 5.
-If an employer provides personal protective equipment under measurement (4), the employer must ensure that- the person carrying out the asbestos-related activity is provided with- appropriate personal protective clothing that is suitable for the activity being carried out appropriate respiratory protective equipment that issuitable for the activity being carried out; and the clothing and equipment provided are correctly fitted Project Manager Review of risk control measures An employer must ensure that any measures implemented to control a risk associated with an asbestos-related activity are reviewed and, if necessary, revised: a) before any alteration is made to systems of work related to the activity that is likely to result in any increased risk to health or safety; or b) after any incident occurs that involves an asbestos-related activity; or c) if, for any other reason, the risk control measures do not adequately control the risks; or d) after receiving a request from a health and safety representative A health and safety representative may make a request if the health and safety representative believes on reasonable grounds that- any of the circumstances above (a, b, and c) exists; or the employer has failed- to properly review risk control measures to take account of any of the circumstances above (a, b, c) in conducting a review of, or revising, the risk control measures Project Manager Work area to be separate and signed An employer must ensure that the work area used for an asbestos-related
+If an employer provides personal protective equipment under measurement (4), the employer must ensure that- the person carrying out the asbestos-related activity is provided with- appropriate personal protective clothing that is suitable for the activity being carried out appropriate respiratory protective equipment that issuitable for the activity being carried out; and the clothing and equipment provided are correctly fitted Project Manager Review of risk control measures An employer must ensure that any measures implemented to control a risk associated with an asbestos-related activity are reviewed and, if necessary, revised: a) before any alteration is made to systems of work related to the activity that is likely to result in any increased risk to health or safety; or b) after any incident occurs that involves an asbestos-related activity; or c) if, for any other reason, the risk control measures do not adequately control the risks; or d) after receiving a request from a health and safety representative A health and safety representative may make a request if the health and safety representative believes on reasonable grounds that- any of the circumstances above (a, b, and c) exists; or the employer has failed- to properly review risk control measures to take account of any of the circumstances above (a, b, c) in conducting a review of, or revising, the risk control measures Project Manager Work area to be separate and signed An employer must ensure that the work area used for an asbestos-related activity- is kept separate from any other work area so far as is reasonably possible, has appropriately placed signs and barricades that indicate the area where the activity is being carried out Project Manager